Gigaspaces/docker/insightedge/README.md

 ```

 When running the InsightEdge Docker image without arguments, a host is automatically started in demo mode, with a lookup service and a Space called `demo-space` comprised of 2 partitions.
-In addition, it starts a Spark Master, Spark Worker and Apache Zeppelin.
+In addition, it starts a Spark master, Spark worker and Apache Zeppelin.
 In order for a client to connect to these services, you can use one of the following:

 * Run the client in Docker as well on the same host.
-* Use the `--net=host` option - Docker will run the container on the same host as the network (works only on Linux hosts).
+* Use the `--net=host` option; Docker will run the container on the same host as the network (works only on Linux hosts).
 * Configure the client lookup settings to the Docker bridge network (172.17.0.x).
 * Use `-p` to map the ports from the container to the host.